cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 While [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/v0.41.1/cosmovisor) aims to alleviate the difficulty of handling upgrades, this procedure is still cumbersome for multiple reasons:

 - The procedure takes time.
 It can take hours to run the `export` command, plus some additional hours to run `InitChain` on the fresh chain using the migrated JSON.
-- The exported JSON file can be heavy (~100MB-1GB), making it difficult to view, edit and transfer.
+- The exported JSON file can be heavy (~100MB-1GB), making it difficult to view, edit and transfer, which in turn introduces additional work to solve these problems (such as [streaming genesis](https://github.com/cosmos/cosmos-sdk/issues/6936)).

 ## Decision